Kerry Butler: 2010-2019

+2020-present

+Beginning December 2020, Butler launched a podcast called Breaking Broadway, on the Broadway Podcast Network.
+Described as "an insider's roadmap to making it on Broadway," it features Butler interviewing a wide variety of people involved in the world of theatre.

 In April 2023, Butler appeared in an episode of The Marvelous Mrs. Maisel as Tuppance, a woman who has just seen a play with friends and is discussing the show afterwards at dinner.

 In October 2023, Butler made her directorial debut by helming a production of Newsies at Rise Above Performing Arts in Sarasota, Florida.

 In April 2024, Butler appeared on Law & Order: Special Victims Unit as Denise Lynch, a mother in search of her missing daughter Sydney Lynch (Amalina Ace).

 In September 2024, Butler appeared in American Sports Story: Aaron Hernandez as Shelley Meyer, the wife of football coach Urban Meyer (Tony Yazbeck).

-Mama, I'm A Big Girl Now!

 In January 2024, Butler appeared with her original Hairspray costars Laura Bell Bundy and Marissa Jaret Winokur in Mama, I'm a Big Girl Now!, a concert the three of them conceived, wrote, and directed.
-The show depicts their origins as performers, careers, experience of being in the blockbuster musical together, 22 years of friendship, and journeys to motherhood.
-During 2024 and 2025, they continue to perform the show at venues around the country.
+The show depicts their origins as performers, careers, experience of being in the blockbuster musical together, over 20 years of friendship, and journeys to motherhood.

 In November 2024, Butler, Bundy, and Winokur brought the show Off-Broadway, to New World Stages, for a limited run.
 Their efforts were rewarded when the show was nominated for the Drama Desk Award for Outstanding Revue.

-Heathers, Return to Bat Boy

-Beginning June 2025, Butler is appearing in the revival of Heathers: The Musical at New World Stages, playing the dual roles of Ms. Fleming and Veronica's Mom.
+From June 2025 to January 2026, Butler appeared in the revival of Heathers: The Musical at New World Stages, playing the dual roles of Ms. Fleming and Veronica's Mom.
 The show reunites Butler with composer Laurence O'Keefe, with whom she first worked with on Bat Boy: The Musical.

 In October 2025, Butler took a leave of absence from Heathers to appear in the New York City Center Annual Gala production of Bat Boy.
-In a full-circle moment, she is playing Meredith Parker, the mother of Shelley Parker, her character in the original Off-Broadway production.
-The production contains new songs and orchestrations, and once again reunites her with Laurence O'Keefe.
-The production will run through November 9th.
+In a full-circle moment, she played Meredith Parker, the mother of Shelley Parker, her character in the original Off-Broadway production.
+The production contained new songs and orchestrations, and once again reunited her with Laurence O'Keefe.
+For her role, Butler received a nomination for the Drama League Award in Distinguished Performance.

+Butler was announced as the director of an October 2026 production of Little Shop of Horrors for Harbor Lights Theatre in Massachusetts.

 Personal life

-Butler continues to perform in various workshops, readings, and benefit concerts.
-She is a vegetarian and activist whose concerns include youth mentoring, human rights violations, genocide, and environmental issues.
+Butler is a vegetarian and activist whose concerns include youth mentoring, human rights violations, genocide, and environmental issues.

 Butler is married to childhood friend, Muppet writer, and puppeteer Joey Mazzarino.
 They have two daughters, whom they adopted from Ethiopia.
-Their older daughter, Segi, is the inspiration for the Sesame Street song "I Love My Hair".
-Their second daughter's name is Sumaya.
+Their older daughter is the inspiration for the Sesame Street song "I Love My Hair".